-Panthers celebrate at Club E11even; Tkachuk, Reinhart greet fans in Broward - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale
+Panthers celebrate at Club E11EVEN; Tkachuk, Reinhart greet fans in Broward - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Hundreds of people gathered at the fried chicken restaurant just to catch a glimpse of the Stanley Cup champ.

+7News cameras captured the moment Tkachuk walked into the restaurant as fans cheered and snapped pictures.

-7News cameras captured several reporters at the eatery as they asked Tkachuk questions.
+Several reporters at the eatery later asked questions to the star player.

 “I can’t believe how many people are out here,” said Tkachuk.
 “It’s very humbling.
 It is very humbling to see.
 It’s very special to me.”

+“Oh, my God, incredible.
+I feel like I’m going to pass out,” said one very satisfied customer before she drove away.

+It has certainly been quite the week for these Cats, and they still have their championship parade scheduled for Sunday.

 “It’s going to be so special.
 Right down the beach, not too far from where my house is,” said Tkachuk.
-“Places and areas that I’ve hung out ever since I’ve been here so to see the transformation of what it’s gonna look like at the parade, to have the cup there.
-I’ve been looking forward to this day my whole entire life.”
+“Places and areas that I’ve hung out ever since I’ve been here, so to see the transformation of what it’s gonna look like at the parade, to have the cup there and to see all the fans, I’ve been looking forward to this day my whole entire life, so I can’t wait.”

 The parade is scheduled to begin at 11 a.m.
 Fans are invited to join the festivities along the parade route, which begins at A1A and Riomar Street.

-Panthers forward Sam Reinhart will be at Dick’s Sporting Goods at 12801 West Sunrise Boulevard from 6 p.m. to 7:30 p.m.
+Panthers forward Sam Reinhart is at the Dick’s Sporting Goods location in Sawgrass Mills Mall at 12801 West Sunrise Boulevard from 6 p.m. to 7:30 p.m.

 Copyright 2024 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.